TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.2.1 (August 28, 2025) =

+* **Security fix**: Authenticated Stored XSS (CVE-2025-9500).
+Thanks to Muhammad Yudha and the Wordfence team for following responsible disclosure policies when reporting this issue!
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Improved support for PHP 8.5.

 = Version 3.2 (August 26, 2025) =

 TablePress 3.2 is a feature, stability, maintenance, and compatibility update.
 Here are the highlights: